ZyVersa Therapeutics Reports Fourth Quarter and Year-End 2022 Corporate and Financial Results

-WESTON, Fla., April 03, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. (Nasdaq: ZVSA, or "ZyVersa"), a clinical-stage specialty biopharmaceutical company developing first-in-class drug candidates for the treatment of renal and inflammatory diseases with high unmet medical needs, today provides a corporate update and reported financial results for the fourth quarter and full year ended December 31, 2022.
+WESTON, Fla., April 03, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ZVSA or ", ZyVersa", ))), a clinical-stage specialty biopharmaceutical company developing first-in-class drug candidates for the treatment of renal and inflammatory diseases with high unmet medical needs, today provides a corporate update and reported financial results for the fourth quarter and full year ended December 31, 2022.

 "This is a very exciting time in the growth and evolution of ZyVersa.
 We seek to create shareholder value through the development of first-in-class drugs at the forefront of innovation for renal and inflammatory diseases," said Stephen C. Glover, Co-founder, Chairman, Chief Executive Officer, and President of ZyVersa.
 "We are currently advancing a dynamic pipeline of drug candidates with multiple programs built around our two proprietary technologies – Cholesterol Efflux Mediator™ VAR 200 for treatment of kidney diseases, and inflammasome ASC inhibitor IC 100 for treatment of multiple CNS and other inflammatory diseases.
 We believe that both technologies have transformative potential, enabling ZyVersa to target numerous, underserved disease indications."